silvanbrenner/camunda-csharp-client/csharp-client/docs/DecisionRequirementsDefinitionApi.md

 <a name="getdecisionrequirementsdefinitiondiagrambyid"></a>
 # **GetDecisionRequirementsDefinitionDiagramById**
-> System.IO.Stream GetDecisionRequirementsDefinitionDiagramById (string id)
+> FileParameter GetDecisionRequirementsDefinitionDiagramById (string id)

 Get Decision Requirements Diagram by ID